Taking a sensible approach and still gaining smart city benefits

 Emergency Medical Services

 University of Virginia Health System’s iTREAT (Improving Treatment with Rapid Evaluation of Acute Stroke via Mobile Telemedicine) telemedicine toolkits are installed in ambulances specifically for stroke victims.
 A live video link between the ambulance and specialists in the UVA emergency room allows for a neurological assessment before the patient arrives at the hospital, saving valuable time.
-Cradlepoint’s ruggedized in-vehicle routing solutions with integrated 4G LTE modems provide constant connectivity for the toolkits.
+Cradlepoint’s ruggedized in-vehicle routing solutions with integrated LTE and 5G modems provide constant connectivity for the toolkits.

 The Boise Police Department leverages Cradlepoint’s wireless routing devices and cloud management platform, NetCloud Manager, to provide a constant connection, flexibility for the use of different applications, and an easily maintained network while reducing both capital expenditures and operating expenses.
 The solution provides the ability of multiple officers to converge onto an incident scene and access the network via mobile hotspots.
 Even if an officer arrives at an incident without one of the equipped patrol cruisers and has to park blocks away, he or she can still access the secure police network by using the hotspot of a cruiser at the scene.
 Officers can also allow other first responders access to the network if needed.